 Wine Pairing Notes

-If you want to include a bit of wine to your meal this Pinot Gris from Erath Winery is the perfect pairing for this dish.
+If you want to include a glass of wine with your meal this Pinot Gris from Erath Winery is the perfect pairing for this dish.
 With hints of melon, it has a slightly sweet note that is a great balance with the Asian flavors in this dish.
-At $14 per bottle, this is an excellent choice for a weeknight dinner wine!
+At about $15 per bottle, this is an excellent choice for a weeknight dinner wine!

 Ingredients